BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 4c – As a Free/Paid User, I want to be able to enter and engage in a battle, so that I can enjoy the basic gameplay loop of the game.
+### User Story 4c: As a Free/Paid User, I want to be able to enter and engage in a battle, so that I can enjoy the basic gameplay loop of the game.

 **Acceptance Criteria:** Any user with an Active Character must be able to participate in a Battle.